 INDEPENDENT - Some scholars have taken on their own independent projects both in and outside of lesson time.
 This ranges from model soap-box racers, storage cases for the chessboard and pieces, architectual projects, ambient speakers and creating both curved laminated key fobs and contoured plywood shades for the lighting project by bending wood around foam formers in the Bagpress.

-There are plenty of D&T extra-curricular activities on offer to the boys too, some of which are listed below.
+There are plenty of D&T extra-curricular activities on offer to the pupils too, some of which are listed below.
 Please do take a look at the photo gallery to see examples of pupil's work.

 - Lego Masters Challenge